 Casa Coupage

-Casa Coupage offers the most unique wine tasting experience in Buenos Aires.
-The wine tasting venue doubles as the home of the owners, whose concept was to create a welcoming space, in which visitors can focus on their individual sensory experience and develop their palates through blind tastings.
-You can attend the social club on Wednesdays to sample three wines for AR$60-70.
-This tasting includes a generous selection of food—an integral part of Argentine wine drinking culture.
-Alternatively, you can arrange for a private tasting session for two to twenty people that can cost between Ar$50-150 per person, depending on the wines and the number of participants.
+Casa Coupage offers one of the most unique wine / dinner experience in Buenos Aires.
+While not strictly wine tasting, it is definitely worth checking out.
+The venue doubles as the home of the owners, whose concept is to create a welcoming space, in which visitors can focus on their individual sensory experience and develop their palates through blind tastings.
+Their Bistro Innovacion happens on Thursday and Friday evenings by reservation only, and includes a generous seasonal menu – food is an integral part of Argentine wine drinking culture.
+Alternatively, you can arrange for a private tasting session for two to twenty people.
 In either set-up, the owners communicate wines in an incredibly dynamic and personal way that is truly special and authentically Argentine.

 Tel: (5411) 4833 6354